qbit/HamTemplate/README.md

  ``
  <a href="#pagename">Page Name</a>
  ``
- Replace "pagename" with the name you gave the `.md` file and "Page Name" with the name to be displayed on the web site.
+ Replace `pagename` with the name you gave the `.md` file and "Page Name" with the name to be displayed on the web site.

 ## How do I use it? ##